vistajadez/treenode/README.md

   // Add child nodes to child nodes var child = tree.addChild({id: 2, name: 'Node 2'});
   child.addChild({id: 3, name: 'Node 3' });

+  // Get a count of the node's immediate children tree.numChildren() // 2
+  child.numChildren() // 1

   // Obtain the tree's leaves (end nodes), from the point of the called node.
   // Returns an array of TreeNode objects for node 1 and node 3.
 Node 2 is not